 Detroit has always been a musical hotbed, and Bob Seger is one of its greatest rock and roll talents.

 When Seger finally broke through, assuming a rightful place among such fellow travelers as the Eagles and Bruce Springsteen, it was sweet vindication for all the years spent in the shadows.
-Moreover, a string of multiplatinum albums - including Stranger in Town, Against the Wind, The Distance and Like a Rock - kept him on top.
+Moreover, a string of multiplatinum albums—including Stranger in Town (1978), Against the Wind (1980), The Distance (1982) and Like a Rock (1986)—kept him on top.
 Only Seger’s semi-retirement to raise a family has lowered his profile in recent years.
 With his gruff, powerful voice, Seger could deliver rockers and ballads alike with conviction.
-His songs managed to capture the lives ordinary people with extraordinary passion.
+His songs managed to capture the lives of ordinary people with extraordinary passion.
 Seger and John Mellencamp are the great rock and roll voices of the Midwest, and Seger came first, having made records since 1966.

 Seger’s career got a boost when he signed to Capitol Records in 1968.
 His first single for the label was “2+2=?,” an antiwar song that didn’t chart outside Detroit.
 However, he scored in 1968 with “Ramblin’ Gamblin’ Man.”
-Credited to the Bob Seger System, as were his first three albums, it reached #17 and allowed Seger to tour beyond his regional base.
-However, “Ramblin’ Gamblin’ Man” - one of the best songs about the rock and roll life - would be the last time he cracked the Top Forty until “Night Moves” in 1977.
+Credited to the Bob Seger System, as were his first three albums, it reached Number Seventeen and allowed Seger to tour beyond his regional base.
+However, “Ramblin’ Gamblin’ Man”—one of the best songs about the rock and roll life—would be the last time he cracked the Top Forty until “Night Moves” in 1977.

-The groundwork was laid by Live Bullet, recorded at Detroit’s Cobo Hall.
+The groundwork was laid by Live Bullet (1976), recorded at Detroit’s Cobo Hall.
 It was Seger’s first headlining show in a large arena.
 This fiery double album gave the world a chance to hear what fans in the Motor City had known all along: that Bob Seger was one of rock’s most potent performers.
-He was backed by the Silver Bullet Band - guitarist Drew Abbott, hornman Alto Reed, bassist Chris Campbell, drummer Charlie Martin and keyboardist Robyn Robbins - which he’d formed in 1974.
+He was backed by the Silver Bullet Band—guitarist Drew Abbott, hornman Alto Reed, bassist Chris Campbell, drummer Charlie Martin and keyboardist Robyn Robbins—which he’d formed in 1974.
 (Organist Craig Frost and drummer Don Brewer, late of Grand Funk Railroad, would also have lengthy tenures in the Silver Bullet Band.
 So would drummer David Teegarden and backup singers Shaun Murphy and Laura Creamer.)
 Live Bullet, which stayed on the charts for over three years, is one of rock’s greatest live albums.
 It became Seger’s first gold record and went on to sell 4 million copies.
 It also cleared the way for Night Moves, the studio album that made a superstar out of rock’s hardest-working underdog.

 Having released 13 albums in as many years, Seger thereafter pursued his career at a more deliberate pace.
-He released just two more albums of new material in the Eighties (The Distance and Like a Rock) and two in the Nineties (The Fire Inside and It’s a Mystery).
-Even so, he enjoyed several of his biggest hits during these years, including a cover of Rodney Crowell’s “Shame On the Moon” (#2), from The Distance, and “Shakedown.”
-The latter, which appeared on the Beverly Hills Cop II soundtrack, was Seger’s one and only #1 single.
-Another later hit, “Like a Rock” (#12), got a second lease on life in commercials for Chevrolet trucks.
+He released just two more albums of new material in the Eighties (1982's The Distance and 1986's Like a Rock) and two in the Nineties (1991's The Fire Inside and 1995's It’s a Mystery).
+Even so, he enjoyed several of his biggest hits during these years, including a cover of Rodney Crowell’s “Shame On the Moon” (Number Two), from The Distance, and “Shakedown.”
+The latter, which appeared on the Beverly Hills Cop II (1987) soundtrack, was Seger’s one and only Number One single.
+Another later hit, “Like a Rock” (Number Twelve), got a second lease on life in commercials for Chevrolet trucks.